 - 1. Physical: e.g. hitting, kicking, taking or hiding belongings. - 2.
-Verbal: e.g. name calling, teasing, insulting, racist remarks, writing unkind notes or negative comments on social networking sites.

-- 3. Emotional: e.g. spreading rumours, excluding from groups, tormenting, staring. - 4.
-Cyber bullying. - 5.
+Verbal or written: e.g. name calling, insulting, racist remarks, writing unkind notes. - 3.
+Emotional: e.g. spreading rumours, excluding from groups, tormenting, staring. - 4.
+Cyber bullying e.g. negative comments on social networking sites - 5.
 A combination of the above: e.g. extortion (forcing someone to give up money or belongings) or intimidation (making someone frightened because of threats).

-Any of these may also have contexts which discriminate in relation to age, race, gender, disability, special educational need, faith, religion, socioeconomic background, sexual orientation or trans-gender (these will be referred to as 'protected characteristics' in this policy)
+Any of these may also have contexts which discriminate in relation to age, race, gender, disability, special educational need, faith, religion, socio-economic background, sexual orientation or trans-gender (these will be referred to as 'protected characteristics' in this policy)